Probation & Dismissal

 Appeal process for students

-A student placed on probation or dismissed from the College by the faculty for reasons other than the student’s failure to maintain the minimum required GPA may appeal the faculty’s decision to the Dean.
-The student’s appeal must be submitted in writing to the Dean within 10 days from the date on which the student was placed on probation or dismissed.
+A student placed on probation or dismissed from the College by the faculty for reasons other than the student’s failure to maintain the minimum required GPA may appeal the faculty’s decision to the Associate Dean.
+The student’s appeal must be submitted in writing to the Associate Dean within 10 days from the date on which the student was placed on probation or dismissed.

 The appeal process occurs as follows:

-1. For students placed on probation, the Dean will review all materials related to the faculty’s decision, and either uphold the faculty’s decision or request that the faculty reconsider.
+1. For students placed on probation, the Associate Dean will review all materials related to the faculty’s decision, and either uphold the faculty’s decision or request that the faculty reconsider.

-2. If the Dean upholds the faculty’s decision to place a student on probation, then the student has no further recourse.
+2. If the Associate Dean upholds the faculty’s decision to place a student on probation, then the student has no further recourse.

-3. For students dismissed from the College, the Dean will review all materials related to the faculty’s decision and either uphold the faculty’s decision or request that the faculty reconsider.
+3. For students dismissed from the College, the Associate Dean will review all materials related to the faculty’s decision and either uphold the faculty’s decision or request that the faculty reconsider.

-4. If the Dean upholds the faculty’s decision to dismiss a student, then the student may appeal to the Provost.
+5. If the Dean upholds the faculty’s decision to dismiss a student, then the student may appeal to the Provost.
 In such case, the Provost’s decision is final.

-5. If the Dean requests that the faculty reconsider their decision to dismiss a student, and the faculty chooses to maintain their position, then the student may appeal to the Provost.
+6. If the Dean requests that the faculty reconsider their decision to dismiss a student, and the faculty chooses to maintain their position, then the student may appeal to the Provost.
 In such case, the Provost’s decision is final.